rjferguson21/big-bang/docs/developer/package-integration/package-integration-network-policies.md

     istio: ingressgateway
 ```

 - The networkPolicy template is enabled by default because it will inherit the `networkPolicies.enabled` value from BigBang.
-Use the code `enabled: false` code above in order to disable networkPolicy templates for the package.
+Use the `enabled: false` code above in order to disable networkPolicy templates for the package.
-- The ingressLabels portion support packages that have an externally accessible UI.
+- The ingressLabels portion supports packages that have an externally accessible UIs.
 Values from BigBang will also be inherited in this portion to ensure traffic from the correct istio ingressgateway is whitelisted.
 - If the package needs to talk to the kube-api service (eg: operators) then the `controlPlaneCidr` value will be required.
   - The `controlPlaneCidr` will control egress to the kube-api and be wide open by default, but will inherit the `networkPolicies.controlPlaneCidr` value from BigBang so the range can be locked down.